solaimanhridoy/LearnPostgreSQl/README.md

 #### Adding and Subtracting With Date

-We can add or subtract with dates in PostgreSQL using `INTERVAL` keyword.
+We can add or subtract with dates in PostgreSQL using the `INTERVAL` keyword.

 Let's try to subtract '1 YEAR', '10 YEAR', '10 MONTHS', '10 DAYS' from current dates.
 Type: